jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Now click "Advanced system settings".
 - Click on the "Advanced" tab
 - Click "Settings" in the "Performance" section
-- Select "Let Windows choose...."
+- Select "Let Windows choose..."
 - Additionally, to that deselect:
     * "Animate controls and elements inside Windows" (so that virtual desktops are switched instantly)
     * "Animate windows when minimizing and maximizing" (it will also improve the speed of switching virtual desktops)